Venkateshkumar1979/Zomato_Rating_Prediction/README.md

 **Random Forest Regression:** Random Forest Regression is an ensemble learning method for regression problems.
 It works by constructing multiple decision trees at training time and outputting the mean prediction of the individual trees as the final prediction.
 The random forest algorithm introduces randomness when building each tree to make them different from each other.

 **Extra Trees Regressor**: Extra Trees Regressor is another ensemble learning method for regression problems.
 It works by constructing multiple decision trees at training time and outputting the mean prediction of the individual trees as the final prediction.
 The difference between Random Forest Regression and Extra Trees Regressor is that Extra Trees Regressor introduces more randomness when building each tree by selecting random thresholds for each feature.

+**Results**
+Accuracy Score Linear Reg: 30.12
+Accuracy score for Random Forest Reg: 85.14
+Accuracy Score for Support Vector Reg: 36.15
+Accuracy score for Extra Trees Reg: 88.5

+# From  the above accuracy scores, it is clear that the Extra Tree regressor gives the best results.